I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 Tags = ["Counter Terrorism Law"]
 +++

-Earlier this month a member of the band Kneecap has been arrested for supporting a proscribed organisation.[^1] In addition, the government put legislation before parliament on the third July 2025 to proscribe Palestine Action, a civil disobedience group as a terrorist organisation.[^2].
+Earlier this month a member of the band Kneecap has been arrested for supporting a proscribed organisation.[^1] In addition, the government put legislation before parliament on the third July 2025 to proscribe Palestine Action, a direct group as a terrorist organisation.[^2].

 So what is a proscribed organisation.

 A proscribed organisation is commonly known as a Terrorist organisation, is an organisation that meets a particular legal definition, explained below and as a result, the government can effectively make it impossible for them to function within the UK.